Anatomy of an M&A Transaction

 Overview

-This class, presented by experienced attorney Margaret Butler, will provide an overview of the main considerations involved in buying a business and the principal provisions included in the related legal documents.
-Acquisitions by way of stock purchase, asset purchase and merger will all be considered, with differences among those transaction types highlighted.
-Differences in approach between public company and private equity transactions will also be discussed.
 Topics to be covered include legal due diligence; the use of confidentiality agreements, exclusivity agreements, and letters of intent; and preparation of disclosure schedules.
-The structure and principal provisions of an acquisition agreement will also be reviewed, with attention to the following: consideration (including earnouts and purchase price adjustments); representations and warranties; covenants (including both interim operating covenants and post-closing covenants); closing conditions (including required consents); Material Adverse Effect provisions; termination; and indemnification (including escrows).
+The structure and principal provisions of an acquisition agreement are also reviewed, with attention to the following: consideration (including earnouts and purchase price adjustments); representations and warranties; covenants (including both interim operating covenants and post-closing covenants); closing conditions (including required consents); Material Adverse Effect provisions; termination; and indemnification (including escrows).

 Learning Objectives: